-In-School Suspension

-At the option of the principal or assistant principal, a student may be required to serve an "in-school suspension."
-A student assigned this option will spend the period of the suspension in an alternate classroom where he/she will have classroom work assigned.
-This absence will be counted toward a student's accumulated absences.
-As in an out of school suspension the student will not be allowed on school district property for any extracurricular activities during the suspension period.
-Homework will be provided by the classroom teacher.
-Students may also be assigned community service during suspension.

-In-School and Out of School Suspension Procedure
+School Suspension Procedure

-- The student shall be informed of specific charges which is the basis of disciplinary action to be taken against him/her. - The student will have the right to present to the principal any relevant information that will support his defense. - When the student is suspended, the principal or designer will notify the parents of the suspension, the reason for it, and the steps necessary to facilitate the student's return to school.
-Notification may be by a personal phone call or a recorded message if necessary. - If the parent or guardian is dissatisfied with the action, they may appeal to the Principal, Superintendent or designee. - Suspended students are not allowed on school district property or at any extracurricular activities during the suspension period.
+• The student shall be informed of specific information which is the basis of disciplinary action to be taken against him/her.

+• The student will be given due process to present to the principal any relevant information that will support his defense.

+• When the student is suspended, the principal or designer will notify the parents of the suspension, the reason for it, and the steps necessary to facilitate the student's return to school.
+Notification will be attempted through a personal phone call.
+In the event that the parent or guardian cannot be reached, the notification may be by recorded message or e-mail if necessary.

+• If the parent or guardian is dissatisfied with the action, they may appeal to the Principal, Superintendent or designee.

+• Suspended students are not allowed on school district property or at any extracurricular activities during the suspension period.